tayruxin/tp/docs/UserGuide.md

 an experienced one seeking advanced insights, you'll find valuable information tailored to your unique needs and expertise.

-Before we teach you how to navigate this user guide, let us first introduce you to the annotations that you will be seeing throughout this user guide.
+Before we begin, let us first introduce you to the annotations that you will be seeing throughout this user guide.

 <div markdown="block" class="alert alert-success">